 What Are Microplastics?

 Microplastics are tiny plastic particles that result from the breakdown of larger plastic items.
-Research shows that single-use paper cups can release 1,000 to 5,000 microplastic particles per liter of liquid.
+A growing body of research, including a key study highlighted in Environmental Science & Technology, shows that single-use paper cups can release 1,000 to 5,000 microplastic particles per liter of liquid, especially when hot.
+Over time, these particles can accumulate in the human body.
+Health organizations like the World Health Organization (WHO) are actively studying the long-term impacts, which may include inflammatory responses and other health issues.
 Over time, these particles can accumulate in the human body, increasing the risk of serious health issues such as Heart disease, Cerebral thrombosis, and Parkinson’s disease.

 The PE coating also makes paper cups difficult to recycle.
 Most recycling facilities are not equipped to separate the plastic layer from the paper, leading to increased landfill waste and environmental pollution.